This travel guide was prepared by: international trading company

 The plaque is not forgotten - even when some of the actors are smiling for the picture

-When travelling through Thuringia you will find in many places traces of "famous Germans".
+When traveling through Thuringia you will find in many places traces of "famous Germans".
 Johann Sebastian Bach is one of them.
 Ohrdruf was for over one hundred years the home town of Christoph Bach and his descendants.
 For five years the town was also the domicile of Johann Sebastian Bach.
 Certainly you can get more detailed information if you spend some time in the museum which is part off castle "Ehrenstein".

 In 2006 I came back to Ohrdruf.
 The reason was to make the first contacts with somebody who is involved in the association who does serious research about the "Jonastal".